DOVER KENT ARCHIVES

 Not to be confused with the pub with the same name just a few miles away at Church Whitfield.
 See "Rose Inn" Church Whitfield.

-The premises is now a farm called Old Rose Farm and is a private estate.
+The pub closed in 1978 and the premises is now a farm called Old Rose Farm and is a private estate.
 The resident, A. J. Powers tells me (2011) that the tree shown in the picture above was cut down in 2001 and there is now a detached garage in its place.

 From the Dover Express and East Kent News, Friday 17 September, 1886.
 1d.